 The stuff you’ve been eating at sushi restaurants is more than likely artificial wasabi.
 A mixture of horseradish, mustard, and green food coloring, although it is said to have a similar taste (I don’t think I’ve ever had real wasabi) it is also said to be harsher and lacks the subtle qualities of the real deal.

 Because it is so rare and expensive the Sushi Chef will probably make a show of preparing genuine wasabi for you.
 So, unless you’ve seen the Sushi Chef grating the root of wasabi japonica you’re probably eating the fake stuff too.
 Sorry.

-The wasabi I used for this recipe is labeled ‘HOT’, once you add the butter and half & half, 1-tablespoon per pound of potatoes is ideal.
+The wasabi I used for the wasabi mashed potatoes recipe is labeled ‘HOT’, once you add the butter and half & half, 1-tablespoon per pound of potatoes it is ideal.
 Some wasabi is more intense than others, taste the potatoes before serving, you can always add a little more if the wasabi has a mild flavor, but do so at you’re own risk.
 A little goes a long way.

 Best Potatoes for Mashing

 - High-Starch Potatoes: My Dad made the best-mashed potatoes, and he always used the high starch Russet potatoes.
 Russets are a ‘floury’ potato that has low moisture content and more of a fluffy texture when cooked, making them my go-to for light, creamy, smooth mashed potatoes.

 - Medium-Starch Potatoes: Yukon Gold potatoes are somewhere in between the Russet and the Red Potato having characteristics of both a waxy and a floury potato.
 These will produce a dense, creamy mashed potato.